comet-dot-photos/comet-dot-photos/README.md

 Congratulations!
 You have now installed Comet.Photos.
 Advance to the [Starting Comet.Photos](#starting-cometphotos) section to learn how to start up the app.

-### Option 2: Installation from Github (more steps)
+### Option 2: Installation from GitHub (more steps)

 1. Install Node.js

 Node.js is a popular JavaScript runtime required by Comet.Photos, which can be downloaded from https://nodejs.org/.
 You can simply install the LTS version from the home page, and if prompted, there is no need to install any extras.

-2. Fetch the Comet.Photos release from Github.
+2. Fetch the Comet.Photos release from GitHub.

 Get a copy of the release from the Comet.Photos repository (Explanation here)

 3. Extract the files from the .zip or .tar.gz

-If you are installing from Github, we should know how to unpack the archive onto your local computer.
+If you are installing from GitHub, we should know how to unpack the archive onto your local computer.

 4. Install the dependencies.